Saraakallio

 Jabme-akka, pictured at left, is the Saami goddess of the underwater land of the dead, Jabmeaivo.
 This land, and a soul bound for it, are pictured at right.
 They are drumhead drawing persons from a Saami drum living at the National Museum of Finland, as interpreted by Ernst Manker.
 (The graphic of Jabme-akka is from portal-dos-mitos.blogspot.com.)

-Heidi Abendroth-Goettner, a founder of Matriarchal studies, has extensively documented and explored female deities of life and death, most recently among the matriarchal cultures of Central Europe in the Megalithic era.
+Heidi Abendroth-Goettner, a founder of Matriarchal Studies, has extensively documented and explored female deities of life and death, most recently among the matriarchal cultures of Central Europe in the Megalithic era.
 In turn, Kaarina Kailo’s work is foundational in extending Abendroth-Goettner’s Matriarchal Studies framework to the Nordic and Uralic areas, particularly as focussed on Louhi and her sister deities of the North.

 Kailo expresses a reservation about applying the term Goddess to the northern female deities like Louhi.
 She says, “Goddess as a concept evokes anthropocentric, human-centric metaphors of the divine which fails to do justice to the spiritual figures being metaphors being taken from nature”.
 (1)